MicrosoftEdge/MSEdgeExplainers/Shortcuts/explainer.md

 ### Responding to shortcut activation

 There is no need to add any special handler for the shortcut aside from having a URL (which is part of the general site architecture) to respond to the action.
+If one or more windows are currently open within the context of the Manifest, the shortcut action should be directed into the only (or most recently used context).
+If no contexts are open, a new one should be created to respond to the shortcut action.

-Depending on how the site is built and its needs, the author might choose to respond to these shortcuts using the proposed [`ServiceWorker` Launch Event](https://github.com/WICG/sw-launch):
+The proposed [`ServiceWorker` Launch Event](https://github.com/WICG/sw-launch), while not tied to Shortcuts in any way, could be used to respond to shortcut actions:

 ```javascript
 self.addEventListener('launch', event => {